Graphene: Epitaxy

-Epitaxial graphene growth on silicon carbide is wafer-scale technique to produce graphene.
-Epitaxial graphene may be coupled to surfaces weakly enough (by the active valence electrons that create Van der Waals forces) to retain the two dimensional electronic band structure of isolated graphene.
+Epitaxial graphene growth on silicon carbide is a wafer-scale technique to produce graphene.
+Epitaxial graphene may be coupled to surfaces weakly enough (by the active valence electrons that create Van der Waals forces) to retain the two-dimensional electronic band structure of isolated graphene.

 A normal silicon wafer coated with a layer of germanium (Ge) dipped in dilute hydrofluoric acid strips the naturally forming germanium oxide groups, creating hydrogen-terminated germanium.
 CVD can coat that with graphene.

 The direct synthesis of graphene on insulator TiO2 with high-dielectric-constant (high-κ).
 A two-step CVD process is shown to grow graphene directly on TiO2 crystals or exfoliated TiO2 nanosheets without using any metal catalyst.

 Metal substrates

 CVD graphene can be grown on metal substrates including ruthenium, iridium, nickel and copper.

 Roll-to-roll

 In 2014, a two-step roll-to-roll manufacturing process was announced.
 The first roll-to-roll step produces the graphene via chemical vapor deposition.
 The second step binds the graphene to a substrate.